Olaf Scholz formally sworn in as German chancellor | DW | 08.12.2021

 Scholz's center-left Social Democrats (SPD) emerged as the largest party in September's general election and has since negotiated a coalition deal with the environmentalist Greens and the business-focused Free Democratic Party (FDP).

-The new chancellor now heads back to the palace with those selected to be members of his Cabinet for the new ministers to be inaugurated.
+The new chancellor headed back to the palace with those selected to be members of his Cabinet before the new ministers were inaugurated.

-The Cabinet is made up of 16 ministers — seven from the SPD, five from the Greens and four from the FDP.

-Over the course of the day, Merkel's ministers will formally hand over portfolios to their successors.
+Over the course of the day, Merkel's ministers were to formally hand over portfolios to their successors.

-Scholz, who served as finance minister under Merkel, will present his own brief to FDP leader Christian Lindner.
+Scholz, who served as finance minister under Merkel, presents his own brief to FDP leader Christian Lindner.
+His vice-chancellor title goes to Green Party co-leader Robert Habeck.

 French President Emmanuel Macron on Wednesday told new German Chancellor Olaf Scholz the two countries would work together to shape the future of Europe.